xogroup/felicity/API.md

 Instances created by `new Constructor()` are "empty skeletons" of the provided Joi schema, and have sugary prototypal [methods](#instance-methods).

-The returned Constructor function accepts an optional `input` parameter.
+The returned Constructor function has the signature `([input], [options])`.
 Any input provided that passes Joi validation against the schema provided to entityFor will be used to hydrate the `new` object.

 ```Javascript
 const schema = Joi.object().keys({